skylight-hq/skylight.digital/_projects/cdc_dibbs_vdh.md

   content = "Our epidemiologists waste 80% of their time cleaning data and can't do useful analysis.
 The end goal…is to free up that 80% of their time to do actual public health work."
 %}

 The Virginia Department of Health experienced exactly this problem during the COVID-19 pandemic.
-Virginia’s public health disease surveillance system relied on time- and resource-intensive manual processes (involving multiple staff members, siloed systems, and an Excel spreadsheet that scheduled when different data streams could be processed to avoid overloading).
+Virginia’s public health surveillance system relied on time- and resource-intensive manual processes (involving multiple staff members, siloed systems, and an Excel spreadsheet that scheduled when different data streams could be processed to avoid overloading).
 As a result of these methods, along with the high volume and spikes in COVID-19 data throughout the pandemic, data processing was slow, systems timed out, and there was no single source of truth for incoming data.

 VDH wanted to improve their processes for making incoming data from healthcare partners analysis-ready to more efficiently inform public health action.
 Specifically, they wanted to combine different data streams (electronic lab reports, electronic case reports, and vaccinations) into a single database, where they could then quickly and easily perform analyses with minimal manual effort.
 Additionally, local jurisdictions within Virginia wanted to geocode the data to identify gaps in vaccination and then perform targeted outreach, such as holding vaccination drives within schools or apartment complexes.